Brahma-fi/console-kit/README.md

 Developers can focus on building logic and workflows, while ConsoleKit handles the complexities of security, execution, and automation.

+### Supported Chains
+- Base, Arbitrum, Ethereum, Binance Smart Chain, Berachain Sei support has been deprecated and is therefore not supported

 ### Key Features

 - **User Custody & Delegated Execution:**